demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/README.md

 ### msgraph-apps-service-principal-list
 ***
-Retrieves a list of service principals.
+Retrieves a list of applications.

 #### Base Command